The Baby in the Basket — Modern Paraphrase | fresh.bible

 The baby was crying.
 She felt compassion for him and said, "This is one of the Hebrews' children."

 Right there, she knew.
-She knew this was one of the boys her father had condemned.
-And she chose mercy anyway.
-That's when Miriam stepped up with the most perfectly timed question in the Bible:
+She knew this was one of the boys her had condemned.
+And she chose anyway.
+That's when Miriam materialized with exactly the right question:

 daughter told her: